Schwarzbaer/friction_zero/README.md

 ### Art

-* After spawn point connectors are implemented: Move center of mass of Magnesium up
 * Design two other vehicles
 * When movement is mostly implemented, make racetrack
   * Start with a looping road.